top of page

 Smooth and Steady Pleases Viewers

 While filming, put your phone on Do Not Disturb Mode to prevent the video from stopping or catching the noise or vibrations if you receive a notification while recording.
-Keep the phone as still and level as you can, unless you’re shooting something where you’ll be moving.
+It's also important to keep the phone as still and level as you can, unless you’re shooting something where you’ll be moving.
 This will keep the video from shaking so it’s easier to focus on the main object and so the image doesn’t appear to be low quality or unprofessional.

 You also want to hold your shots for much, much longer than you think.
 Stay locked on your shot a few seconds after the "action" ends.
 Your post-production editor will thank you.